iapi2/ibapi/README.md

 ibapi
 ====
-Unofficial ILBE api written by javascript.
+Unofficial ILBE api written in javascript.
 <br>
 Remember that this source may not work when the target site's markup structure changed.